Last updated on 25th February 2022

 Cyclemon, a French bicycle manufacturer, aim their products at trendy, young people that value individuality.
 With this in mind, they created the video below to raise awareness for their brand:

-Every day people watch hundreds of millions of hours of video on YouTube alone.
+Every day people watch 1 billion hours of content on YouTube alone.
 The competition is rife.
 So it’s important to make your videos original.

 Original is Attention-Grabbing.